Etyre/Engineered-Efficacy-/Energy and Intentionality modulation.md

 TAP: Finish eating a meal, tempted to eat more ->
 	Put my attention mentally on gum-boxes
 ```
+Eating causes my energy to dip or crash (though by how much depends on what I eat).
+So I'm careful to time it.
+I don't let myself eat casually. ****

 ##### Physical Speed